 - Find your PAB add-in in the list.

-- Select the add-in and click Remove app.
+- Select the add-in and select Remove Add-In.